EeErNu/Notes-and-Researches/Notes-Software-Testing/README.md

 | P 6:  | Testing is context dependent  | Testing code is done differently in different contexts.
 For example, safety-critical software is tested differently from an e-commerce site  |
 | P 7:  | Absence-of-errors fallacy  | Finding and fixing defects does not help if the system built is unusable and does not fulfill the users' needs expectations  |

+**Test plan** - a document describing the scope, approach, resources and schedule of intended test activities.
+It determs test items, the features to be tested, testing tasks and who will do each task, the test environment, the design techniques.
+It is a record of the test planning process.

+**Test policy** - a high-level document describing the principles, approach and major objectivites of the organization regarding testing.

+**Test strategy** - a high-level description of the test levels to be performed and the testing within those levels for an organization or program.

+**Test approach** - the implementation of the test stratagy for a specific project.

+**Test coverage** - the degree, expressed as a percentage, to which a specified coverage item has been exercised by a test suite.

 ## References
   1. Graham D., Van Veenendaal E., Evans I., Black R. Foundation of Software Testing | ISTQB Certification, 2008, https://www.amazon.com/Foundations-Software-Testing-ISTQB-Certification/dp/1844809897/ref=sr_1_1?s=books&ie=UTF8&qid=1520879066&sr=1-1&keywords=9781844809899